Siemens-Healthineers/K2s/docs/op-manual/upgrading-k2s.md

 The full upgrade process supports custom backup and restore hooks for cluster resources that need special handling during upgrade (e.g., SMB shares, external configurations).

 > **ℹ️ Note:** Hooks are only executed during **full upgrades**.
 Delta updates preserve cluster state in place and do not execute hooks.

+For a complete description of the hook system (naming conventions, execution order, all available hook points), see the [Hook System](hook-system.md) page.

 **Hook Locations:**